According to many experts, the Customer Lifetime Value (CLTV) is one of the most important metrics for business success. But what is it?

 To determine the lifetime value of a client, you will need to look at repeat customers.
 One-time buyers obviously have a much lower lifetime value than a repeat customer.

-Of course, this only looks at customers in terms of gross revenue and doesn’t take into account operating expenses – how much does your product cost to make, how much are you spending on advertisement, and how much does it cost to manage your operations?
+Of course, this only looks at customers in terms of gross revenue and doesn’t take into account operating expenses – how much does your product cost to make, how much are you spending on an advertisement, and how much does it cost to manage your operations?

 So, to calculate Customer Lifetime Value, you must account for these numbers.
 The math, as shown above, is again relatively straight forward: